yohasebe/rsyntaxtree/README.md

 ### Tips

 Every branch or leaf of a tree must belong to a node.
 To create a node, place a label right next to the opening bracket.
 Arbitrary number of branches can follow with a preceding space.
-When a node has one and only one leaf and the leaf contains more than one space characters, the node will be treated as a phrase resulting in a triangle drawn between the node label and the leaf).
+When a node has one and only one leaf and the leaf contains more than one space characters, the node is treated as a phrase and a triangle (not just a vertical bar) will be between the node label and the leaf).

 You can put a subscript to any node by putting the _ character between the main label and the subscript.
 For example, NP_TOP will be rendered as NP<sub>TOP</sub>.
 Or you can select the &#8220;Auto subscript&#8221; option so that nodes of the same label will be automatically numbered. (e.g. NP<sub>1</sub>, NP<sub>2</sub>)</p>

 ### Example

 Bracket notation (auto-subscript-on):

     [NP [NP [ART a] [N table]] [PP [P near] [NP [ART the] [N door]]]]

 Resulting PNG

 ![a table near the door](http://yohasebe.com/img/rsyntaxtree_example.png)

 ### Development